alexissdev/LanguageLib/README.md

             this.en_language = new Configuration(this, "en_language.yml");
             this.es_language = new Configuration(this, "es_language.yml");
             /* *
-            * The "LanguageLab" parameters is the default language
+            * The "LanguageLib" parameters is the default language
             * The first parameter is the name of the language
             * The second parameter is the class that extends "Yaml Configuration" */